conda-archive/conda-js/README.md

 `nodeRequire('conda')` and not through the `remote` library (its IPC is incomplete and will break the library).

+## Contexts

+Applications interacting with multiple Conda installations need to configure `conda.API_ROOT` and `conda.API_METHOD` accordingly.
+However, these are globals and setting them for one installation will interfere with operations on others.
+Thus, `conda-js` contains a function `conda.newContext` that creates a new `conda` library object with its own globals.
+Create one for each configuration.

 ## Testing and Development Server

 To make the library easier to debug, it comes with its own server.
 Simply